Archival photo: from left, Mr Graham the cockatiel (still with us, now aged 24),

 Birdie plays with her toys on the bed.
 Throwing stuff on the ground is a favourite parrot activity.

 And here is some useful information on the care and feeding of companion birds.
 I should say here that, as with puppy mills, the breeding and selling of parrots should not be encouraged as the vast majority of them end up living unhappy lives – usually because their owners did not properly educate themselves on what parrots need before buying.
-Apart from Sylvie the cockatiel (whom we bought after Mr Graham’s partner died and he was inconsolable), all our birds are rescues or foundlings.
+Apart from Sylvie the cockatiel (whom we bought after Mr Graham’s partner died when he was inconsolable), all our birds are rescues or foundlings.

 Thanks to Birdhism for agreeing to allow me to share their parrot keeping handouts below,